MorganKryze/Mac-Setup/README.md

 ### Oh My Zsh

 By default, the pre-configured shell on MacOS is zsh.
 Oh My Zsh is an open source, community-driven framework for managing your zsh configuration.
 It comes bundled with a ton of helpful functions, helpers, plugins, themes, and a few things that make you shout...
 "Oh My Zsh!".
-Install it with the following command:
+(Free | [Open source](https://ohmyz.sh/))

 ```bash
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"